fiber for dogs

 2. Fiber regulates your dog's colon function

-5. Dietary fiber helps prevent constipation in dogs
+5. Fiber helps prevent constipation in dogs